NextCommunity/NextCommunity.github.io/_networks/abdorah.md

 A short biography and a short text about your technical skills.

 I am a curious software engineering student at the national higher school of computer science and system analysis, ✨ENSIAS✨.
 I love coding and contributing in open source projects.
-Also, everytime I learn about a new topic or technology, I like to ✨ write articles and tutorials ✨ about it.
+Also, every time I learn about a new topic or technology, I like to ✨ write articles and tutorials ✨ about it.
 I like to work also on ✨ competitive programming problems ✨ and learn from genius solutions.